Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: Introduction

+This geometric interpretation shows a remarkable positivity in the structure of weight representations of the Coulomb branch, based on the Hodge theory of the D-modules discussed above.
+In particular, using the standard relation between mixed categories and canonical bases axiomatized in \cite{websterCanonicalBases2015}, we obtain: \begin{itheorem}[Cor. \ref{cor:dual-canonical}] The classes of simple modules in $\mathscr{\tilde W}_{\operatorname{Coulomb}}$ correspond to a dual canonical basis in its Grothendieck group. \end{itheorem} This result generalizes the Kazhdan-Lusztig conjecture in type A and Rouquier's conjecture for category $\cO$ over the Cherednik algebra \cite[\S 6.5]{RouqSchur}.
+More precisely, it extends these results to the categories of Gelfand-Tsetlin modules and Dunkl-Opdam modules, respectively, which correspond to weight modules under the isomorphisms of $U(\mathfrak{gl}_n)$ and $\mathsf{H}^{\operatorname{sph}}(G(\ell,1,n))$ to Coulomb branches shown in \cite{WWY} and \cite{KoNa}.
+Since making these connections carefully is a calculation of non-trivial length, we leave discussion of these connections to other work \cite{KTWWYO,WebGT,Webalt}.

-Thus, Theorem \ref{th:A} can be strengthened to not just give an equivalence between these categories, but in fact a combinatorial description of both of them.
-The algebras that appear are an interesting generalization of (weighted) KLR algebras.
-Considering the richness of the theory developed around KLR algebras, there is reason to think these new algebras will also prove quite interesting from the perspective of combinatorial representation theory.
+Thus, Theorem \ref{th:A} can be strengthened to give not just an equivalence between these categories, but also a combinatorial description of both of them.
+The algebras that appear are an interesting generalization of KLRW algebras.
+Given the richness of the theory developed around KLR algebras, there is reason to expect that these new algebras will also prove quite interesting from the perspective of combinatorial representation theory.

-Particularly interesting context in which consider these is when the Coulomb branch is considered over a field of characteristic $p$.
-In this case, there is a natural relationship between quantizations, tilting bundles and coherent sheaves, which we will consider in more detail in future work.
+In this paper, we mainly limit our attention to studying the representation theory of these algebras in characteristic 0, but a similar approach can be applied over a field of characteristic $p$.
+In that case, there is a natural relationship between quantizations, tilting bundles, and coherent sheaves, which we consider in more detail in \cite{WebcohI,WebcohII}.

 Because of the nature of our proof of Theorem \ref{th:A}, it extends easily to show that these equivalences are compatible with certain natural autoequivalences of derived categories, called shuffling and twisting functors.
-See \cite[\S 8]{BLPWgco} for more on these functors. \begin{itheorem} Under the hypothesis \hyperlink{dagger}{$(\dagger)$}, the functor of Theorem \ref{th:A} induces an equivalence of graded derived categories $D^b(\tOCoulomb)\to D^b(\tOHiggs)$ which intertwines twisting functors with shuffling functors and vice versa. \end{itheorem} This verifies two of the most important predictions of the conjecture that Higgs and Coulomb branches of a single theory are symplectic dual to each other in the sense of \cite[Def.
+See \cite[\S 8]{BLPWgco} for more on these functors. \begin{itheorem} Under the hypothesis \hyperlink{dagger}{$(\dagger)$}, the functor of Theorem \ref{th:A} induces an equivalence of graded derived categories $D^b(\tOCoulomb)\to D^b(\tOHiggs)$ which intertwines twisting functors with shuffling functors and vice versa. \end{itheorem} This verifies two of the most important predictions of the conjecture that the Higgs and Coulomb branches of a single theory are symplectic dual to each other in the sense of \cite[Def.
 10.1]{BLPWgco}; it remains to confirm the more geometric aspects of this duality, such as a bijection between special strata.